Credentials & training

 Quick script you can use

 “Can you share your license type and license number?
-And for [specialty], what training did you complete and how do you apply it in sessions?”
+For [specialty], what training did you complete and how do you use it in sessions?”

 Step 2

-Licenses are regulated and legally required to practice; certifications are extra specialization and vary widely.
+Licenses are required to practice.
+Certificates are extra and can vary.

 License = multi-year, regulated pathway

-• A qualifying degree (often Master’s or Doctorate)
+• A required degree (often Master’s or Doctorate)

 • One or more licensure exams